gustavojofelix/digital-banking-platform-book/manuscript/07-backend-testing-foundations.md

   - `Entity` equality (with `TestEntity`, optional but recommended)
 - `BuildingBlocks.UnitTests` added to `BankingSuite.Backend.sln`.
 - Local coverage visualization wired up:
-  - `dotnet test` with coverage → `TestResults/coverage.info`
+  - `dotnet test` with Coverlet writing `lcov.info` at the **repo root**.
-  - Coverage Gutters for inline coverage in VS Code
+  - Coverage Gutters for inline coverage in VS Code.
-  - ReportGenerator + HTML Preview for HTML reports inside VS Code
+  - ReportGenerator + HTML Preview for HTML reports under `src/backend/coverage-report`.
 - CI updated to:
-  - Run tests with coverage
+  - Run backend tests with coverage using the same `../../../lcov` pattern.
-  - Generate HTML and text summary via ReportGenerator
+  - Generate HTML + text coverage reports into `src/backend/coverage-report`.
-  - Upload the coverage report as an artifact
+  - Upload the coverage report as a **GitHub Actions artifact**.
-  - Append a coverage summary to the run summary
+  - Attach a coverage summary to the GitHub Actions run summary.
 - This chapter’s markdown (if you keep docs in the repo).

 Now we finish the Git workflow for the chapter.